bendalab/thunderfish/docs/thunderfish.md

-  -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -o OUTPATH            path where to store results and figures (defaults to current working directory) -k                    keep path of input file when saving analysis files, i.e. append path of input file to OUTPATH -b                    show the cost function of the best window algorithm
+  -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -o OUTPATH            path where to store results and figures (defaults to current working directory) -k                    keep path of input file when saving analysis files, i.e. append path of input file to OUTPATH -i KWARGS             key-word arguments for the data loader function -b                    show the cost function of the best window algorithm

 version 1.9.9 by Benda-Lab (2015-2022)